Jods-Its/Jods-Bountiful-Foraging/README.md

 Original orca models were made by [NeuroDolphin](https://sketchfab.com/labmonkey), ravaged edits and texture adaptation by me.

 CandleLight mod was made by [DigitalZombie](https://github.com/DigitalzombieTLD).

+Huge thanks to [TheKillerGreece](https://github.com/Thekillergreece) for helping and feedback.